-Table 9: Backup Validation Process

-In the unlikely event that the restore and backup metadata do not tie, the IT system administrator should perform a detailed investigation in the current state of the database and the backup files as per VA guidelines.
+Database backup and restoration is performed and managed by the AITC staff assigned to the IRDS system.
+The IRDS development team will communicate to the AITC staff which database on the IRDS database server need to be backed up.
+For those databases, AITC will perform hot backups directly to tape on a nightly basis.

+The IRDS development team has the option create a backup to disk on the data (E:) drive when necessary, such as when updates are being applied to production database.
+In the event that an issue occurs.
+The database can quickly be restored from backup saved to disk.

 Storage and Rotation

 The VA system administrator should copy/move database backups to remote storage for safekeeping according to IT guidelines.
-The eScreening server provides RAIDed storage and a rolling backup system for safeguarding backups locally, but relocating backups to SAN or other storage per VA IT guidelines provides additional safety and redundancy.
+The IRDS server provides RAIDed storage and a rolling backup system for safeguarding backups locally, but relocating backups to SAN or other storage per VA IT guidelines provides additional safety and redundancy.
 External/redundant storage by IT is beyond the scope of this document.

 Security / Identity Management

-The eScreening security architecture consists of components that perform authentication and authorization of VA staff and Veterans operating on the VA network via a client system over WIFI or VPN.
+The IRDS security architecture consists of components that perform authentication and authorization of VA/Non-VA staff.
 These components include the following:

-Client device (tablet).
-Provides strong password and locks down access to only eScreening

-Network: Encrypted and secured communication between the tablet and the server over TLS
+Network: Encrypted and secured communication between the Web application and the server over HTTPS

 Web application: Authenticated and authorized access to features

-VistA: Authenticated and authorized access to pull some basic data and upload data
+CDW: Authenticated and authorized access to pull some basic data and upload data

-The tablet has a strong password and can only be unlocked by program staff.
-The tablet runs in “kiosk” mode, limiting the user to only the eScreening application within the tablet web browser; no other web site can be accessed in the browser, and no application other than the browser can be accessed when in kiosk mode.

-The following attributes describe the eScreening architecture as related to security:
+The following attributes describe the IRDS architecture as related to security:

-The eScreening system resides in the SD data center and consists of a web application, web services, and a database
+The IRDS system resides in the SD data center and consists of a web application, web services, and a database

-Clinicians access authorized portions of the web application from VA facilities over VA WIFI using the clinicians’ credentials
+VA/Non-VA Users access authorized portions of the web application from VA facilities over VA WIFI/VPM using the users network account credentials

-Veterans access authorized portions of the web application from VA facilities over VA WIFI from within a locked-down supervised mode session.
-Veterans input answers to assessment questions, and their answers are securely transmitted to the eScreening server in the VA data center.

-eScreening reads limited patient identification and demographics data from VistA, and writes assessment results to VistA
+IRDS reads limited patient identification and demographics data from CDW, and writes results to the Reach DB

-eScreening integrates with VistA via VistALink entirely on the VA network
+IRDS integrates with CDW via SSIS entirely on the VA network

-Staff use CPRS to view/sign assessment notes, maintain patient record

-For more information on eScreening security, see the System Security Plan.
+For more information on IRDS security, see the System Security Plan.

 Identity Management

-Users are added, modified, or deactivated through the administrative dashboard user interface.
-In the user interface, the technical admin user has the ability to create users, assign their access (add them to program locations), and deactivate them.
-Adding a user consists of using the create user form to fill in the new user’s name, phone number, email address, and other attributes.
-Modifying a user consists of using the edit user form to modify values.
+Users are added, modified, or deactivated through the Users table within the SQL Server Reach Database.
+In the Users table interface, the technical admin user has the ability to create users, assign their access (add them to program locations), and deactivate them.
+Adding a user consists of using the Users table to fill in the new user’s username, user role, user state location, first name, last name, home facility, domain, and active/inactive status.
+Modifying a user consists of using the User table to modify values.
 Deactivating consists of changing the user’s status to inactive.

-Note: Users are not deleted in eScreening; they are simply inactivated and they can be reactivated in the future as needed.
+Note: Users are not deleted in IRDS; they are simply inactivated and they can be reactivated in the future as needed.